Facebook Live videos have become one of the most engaging features on Facebook. Learn how to embed Facebook live videos in WordPress posts and pages.

 Facebook Live Videos not appearing?

-If your videos are not appearing on the page even after you managed to get the code properly on your website, there might be few settings that you want to double check.
+If your videos are not appearing on the page even after you managed to get the code properly on your website, there might be a few settings that you want to double-check.

-- The most common reason for videos to not work on your website is because they are not set to Public.
+- The most common reason for videos not to work on your website is that they might not set to Public.